You can use the foundation JDK tools and commands to create and build applications.

 javah tool to generate C header and source files from a Java class.

-javadoctool and options to generate HTML pages of API documentation from Java source files.
+javadoctool and its options to generate HTML pages of API documentation from Java source files.

 java command to launch a Java application.